tum-fml/vda5050_connector/README.md

 roslaunch vda_5050_connector supervisor.launch
 ```

-Now you should see some output on the terminal which should looks like this:
+Now you should see some output on the terminal which should look like this:
 ```console
 [ INFO] [1656490735.862272168]: Using 1.1.03 for parameter ~AGV_Data/version
 [ INFO] [1656490735.863479005]: Using template_1 for parameter ~AGV_Data/manufacturer